PFT: Phonon Fine-tuning for Machine Learned Interatomic Potentials: Discussion

 \section{Discussion}

 Phonon fine-tuning (PFT) provides a simple, model agnostic method to improve vibrational and thermal property predictions by directly supervising PES curvature.
 Across MDR Phonon and Matbench Discovery thermal conductivity, we find that reducing Hessian error aligns phonon-derived observables and can transfer to downstream properties that depend on higher-order energy derivatives.
-PFT uses force-constants already produced by standard DFT phonon workflows, and remains scalable to large supercell via stochastic Hessian column sampling and Hessian-vector products.
+PFT uses force constants already produced by standard DFT phonon workflows, and remains scalable to large supercell via stochastic Hessian column sampling and Hessian-vector products.

 We also highlight practical considerations for training on phonon calculations.
-Training necessitates access to higher-order derivatives through automatic differentiation, e.g. with JAX, which may not be accessible for all universal models.
+Training necessitates access to higher-order derivatives through automatic differentiation, e.g., with JAX or PyTorch (see Sec. \ref{pytorch}), which may not be accessible for all universal models.
+The evaluations in this work consist mainly of materials at or near equilibrium configurations.
+While we find the PFT models are still able to perform stable MD (Sec. \ref{md}), evaluation of materials MLIP models in off-equilibrium remains an open research direction.

 Scaling PFT to larger and more diverse phonon datasets, or with more accurate base models with larger pre-training datasets could improve accuracy and generalization.
-Beyond force constants, this work could be extended to other DFT-computed higher-order energy derivatives such as elasticity or anharmonic force constants, as well as with properties obtained through experiment.
+Beyond force constants, this work could be extended to other DFT-computed higher-order energy derivatives such as elasticity or anharmonic force constants, as well as to properties obtained through experiment.